rdgarce/DDPG-design-for-lane-keeping-in-TORCS-Environment/README.md

 ## Structure
 The work is structured as follows.
 ```
-├── Code                      #The main folder of all the code of the experiment
+├── src                      #The main folder of all the code of the experiment
 │   ├── DDPG                  #Folder containing all the classes and functions for implementing the algo.
 │   │   ├── OU.py             #Implementation of the Ornstein–Uhlenbeck noise with the stochastic brake mod
 │   │   ├── GN.py             #Implementation of the Gaussian Noise